An-4lchemist/Maze-Test-Game/README.md

 Download EXECUTE folder and run the .exe files
 Or
 Build the exe with the file and the cmake file given
+(Make sure to have the SDL2 library in your MINGW compiler)